The Masks of the Devil: Plot

-In turn-of-the-century Vienna, Baron Erwin Reiner (John Gilbert) is celebrated for his charm, beauty, and easy sophistication.
+In turn-of-the-century Vienna, Baron Erwin Reiner is celebrated for his charm, beauty, and easy sophistication.
 He is a man without a conscience, known for his indulgent lifestyle and his talent for seduction.
-At the start of the story, he is involved with Countess Helene Zellner (Alma Rubens), a passionate woman of society who adores him.
-But when Reiner meets Virginia (Eva von Berne), a quiet, innocent schoolgirl, he becomes immediately captivated.
-Virginia is engaged to Manfred (Ralph Forbes), Reiner’s closest friend—a man of integrity and idealism.
+At the start of the story, he is involved with Countess Helene Zellner, a passionate woman of society who adores him.
+But when Reiner meets Virginia, a quiet, innocent schoolgirl, he becomes immediately captivated.
+Virginia is engaged to Manfred, Reiner's closest friend—a man of integrity and idealism.

 Wanting Virginia for himself, Reiner concocts a plan.
 He finances a prestigious scientific expedition for Manfred, who gratefully accepts the offer, unaware of Reiner's motives.
-After Manfred departs, Reiner ensures that none of Manfred’s letters reach Virginia, keeping her isolated.
+After Manfred departs, Reiner ensures that none of Manfred's letters reach Virginia, keeping her isolated.
 He then begins to insert himself into her life, charming her family and presenting himself as a gentleman protector, while slowly eroding her trust in her absent fiancé.

 In the background, Countess Helene grows increasingly jealous.
-Sensing Reiner's fixation on Virginia, she confronts him at a party he throws in the girl’s honor.
+Sensing Reiner's fixation on Virginia, she confronts him at a party he throws in the girl's honor.
 She threatens to kill herself unless he returns to her.
 Reiner, cold and dismissive, rejects her pleas.
 In a moment of desperation and heartbreak, Helene throws herself in front of a speeding automobile.
 She survives, but the crash leaves her physically and emotionally shattered, her mental state beginning to unravel.

-Meanwhile, Count Zellner (Frank Reicher), Helene’s husband, learns of her affair with Reiner.
+Meanwhile, Count Zellner, Helene's husband, learns of her affair with Reiner.
 A confrontation ensues—one fraught with pride, betrayal, and fury.
 During the explosive quarrel, Count Zellner is shot and killed.
 His death further deepens the wreckage left in Reiner's wake.